Microdosing Ozempic - Are semiglutide injection drugs like Ozempic natural and do they have a place in weight loss?

 4. Protein Deficiency

-As far as using Ozempic at conventional doses just for weight loss, without profound changes in diet and lifestyle, the risks outweigh the benefits.
+As far as using Ozempic at conventional doses just for weight loss, especially without profound changes in diet and lifestyle, the risks probably outweigh the benefits.

-Without the complete mindset shift that is required to make permanent diet and lifestyle changes - the weight and the previous dis-ease progression will return since none of the conditions that created the problem in the first place, have been addressed at root cause.
+Without the complete mindset shift that is required to make permanent diet and lifestyle changes - the weight and the progression of disease returns once the drug is stopped, since none of the conditions that created weight gain in the first place, have been addressed at their root cause.

-I hypothesize that herbs with similar actions, could be used to prevent having to use the drug in the first place or to help taper off the drug or down to a microdose, with less rebound hunger and weight regain.
+I hypothesize that herbs with similar actions, could be used to prevent having to use the drug in the first place (or to help taper off the drug or down to a microdose and then go off it, with less rebound hunger and weight regain).

 1. Berberine